Please, For Goop's Sake, Do Not Put Essential Oils Anywhere Near Your Vagina

 Tea tree oil seems to be a particularly popular choice of vaginal oil across the blogosphere, especially for treating thrush and odours.
 Malik tells us it's because it's known as an antiseptic (an unnecessary addition as a vagina should have millions of healthy bacteria already in place).
 Worryingly though, tea tree oil appears to be the reported catalyst for a number of hospital trips, including claims of a woman left with permanent scarring after soaking a tampon in the stuff.
 It's important to remember that any essential oil should be heavily diluted before it comes into contact with the body anyway but putting it inside yourself can be very dangerous indeed.
 Malik lists pain, scarring, the killing off of healthy bacteria, burning of the skin and creating a predisposition to infection as just some of the potential dangers.

 So it's a no on the essential oils.
 Even if you think you need it.
-"The vagina is a self-cleaning and moisturizing organ and does not need extra oils, moisturizers or deodorants," states Malik firmly.
-"The only time moisturizers may be needed is in some sexual disorders, while breastfeeding, when the vagina can be less lubricated, and after the menopause."
+"The vagina is a self-cleaning and moisturising organ and does not need extra oils, moisturisers or deodorants," states Malik firmly.
+"The only time moisturisers may be needed is in some sexual disorders, while breastfeeding, when the vagina can be less lubricated, and after the menopause."

 "Wear cotton underwear, change daily – more often if exercising or heavy discharge – and don't wear underwear at night," Malik continues.
 "Do not use vaginal hygiene products and don't douche.
 Wash with warm water and/or unscented products for the vulva."